emmy-bradfield/TrainingRepo/AWS/CLF-C01/8-Security-and-Compliance/README.md

 ```
     Statement : [
 ```
-> refers to the main element of the body, includingaction and resource definitions
+> refers to the main element of the body, including action and resource definitions
 ```
         {
             sid : random123897string,